 I am just going to put this out there – I am a ‘list’ addict.
 I am that person who makes a list for almost everything.
-I enjoy making a list because they can serve as a To-do list and I get to strike out the completed actions – it gives me an honest sense of achievement.
+I enjoy making a list because I get to strike out the completed actions – it gives me an honest sense of achievement.

 - He Should be a Christian and love the Lord